uwetom/Principles-of-3D-Maya-tutorials/worksheet_6_exporting_to_fbx.md

 ## Materials

-The Barrel uses Mayas PBR **StingRay Textures** because they are easy to apply in Maya and work well with Unity.
+The Barrel uses Maya's PBR **StingRay Textures** because they are easy to apply in Maya and work well with Unity.

 You can find a video next to this guide on Blackboard showing you how to apply them.